 When it was my turn in the chair, I submitted my request (fade on 2, short on top), and Abdul immediately realized I had never been there before.
 I wasn’t a regular.

 Abdul was humble but eager to tell his story – how he fled Iraq and worked abroad before moving to the United States.
 He was honored to host politicians and pundits, who every four years make the trek to New Hampshire and try to make a name for themselves, in his chair.

 Abdul showed me photos and newspaper clippings about his life and about his passion for the barbershop.
 I told Abdul about my travels.
 I shared Michael’s story and we discussed the importance of barbershops in our communities.

 Both Michael and Abdul have something in common – a strong passion to achieve their own American Dream.
 In their pursuit of that passion, they’re creating a sense of community in their own neighborhoods.
 They’re providing a service and creating greater well-being for those around them.

-It’s from stories like these that I derive my own passion for fighting for the American Dream.
+It’s from stories like these that I derive my own passion for fighting for a society of mutual benefit.